 A live design system was created using Brad Frost’s atomic design principles.
 It was devised to be in constant evolution, reflecting ongoing UX research.
 It acted as a central point of reference for developers, stakeholders and the UX team.
 It was hosted online and contained interactive samples and specification for all the UI components.
 Responsive high-fidelity prototypes could be easily made directly from the design system, enabling the UX team to quickly test different approaches and ideas.

 The UI solution was a responsive framework ready to incorporate the findings of ongoing research, workshops and testing while also allowing for the easy creation of variants for MVT and A-B testing.
-The UI style was predominantly flat incorporating subtle shadows and gradients wherever they enhanced the user experience.
+The UI style was predominantly flat, incorporating subtle shadows and gradients wherever they enhanced the user experience.
 A concise visual language was carefully crafted to deliver an uncluttered, efficient and versatile framework from which to grow.

 An icon font was chosen as the delivery method for all graphic elements of the interface.
 It included corporate logos and branding elements ensuring crisp rendering and fast download in any viewport.
-Using a font also limited the number of assets to maintain and provided a method of easily adding or tweaking icons site-wide ensuring consistency.
+Using a font also limited the number of assets to maintain and provided a method for easily adding or tweaking icons site-wide ensuring consistency.

 Interactions played a big part on the interface, providing subtle cues and guiding the user through their journey.
 Whether simple hover states or animated micro-interactions, their existence was always considered and devised to enhance and ease the experience.

 High-fidelity prototype for Terminal Node with its many interactions.